-Vatican spokesman Father Federico Lombardi, the moderator at Tuesday’s presentation, pointed out that the 100-page book is not so much a lengthy interview as a “real conversation” that ventures to go “deeper” into the Pope’s thinking on mercy.
+Vatican spokesman Father Federico Lombardi, the moderator at Jan.
+12’s presentation, pointed out that the 100-page book is not so much a lengthy interview as a “real conversation” that ventures to go “deeper” into the Pope’s thinking on mercy.
 His experiences in this regard are a “very precious” contribution to the Jubilee of Mercy, Father Lombardi said.

-A Prisoner’s Testimony of Mercy
+Testimony of Mercy

-Also at Tuesday’s presentation was Zhang Agostino Jianqing, a 30-year-old prisoner serving 20 years in a Padua, Italy, prison.
+Also at the book launch presentation was Zhang Agostino Jianqing, a 30-year-old prisoner serving 20 years in a Padua, Italy, prison.
 He gave his testimony to reporters on how the mercy of God, shown through friends and family, and particularly his grieving mother, helped him to be received into the Church this year (he took the name Agostino, in memory of the trials of St. Augustine’s mother, St. Monica).
 He thanked Pope Francis for the “affection, tenderness and endless witness, and all the pages of this book, from which the heart of a merciful pastor emerges.
 We always remember you in our prayers.”